redkite-labs/redkitecms-docs/book/pages-management.rst

 Let's dive into an example.

-Think about the http://alphalemon.com website download page: we could have chosen a permalink called **download** and it would have worked fine, but we defined a long description to define this page: **download-alphalemon-cms-for-symfony2-framework**.
+Think about the http://redkite-labs.com website download page: we could have chosen a permalink called **download** and it would have worked fine, but we defined a long description to define this page: **download-redkite-cms-for-symfony2-and-twitter-bootstrap-frameworks**.

-This is not a simply matter of taste, in fact we provide a lot of information about our product in that permalink: we specify the **download** keyword, the product name, which is obviously **alphalemon**, we declared that it is a **cms** and that is written to work with the **symfony2 framework**.
+This is not a simply matter of taste, in fact we provide a lot of information about our product in that permalink: we specify the **download** keyword, the product name, which is obviously **redkite**, we declared that it is a **cms** and that is written to work with **Symfony2** and **Twitter Bootstrap** frameworks.

 All these information should produce a better result when a search engine indexes that page.

-Obviously the permalink must be consistent with contents saved in the page, otherwise search engines will penalize your site.
+Obviously the permalink must be consistent with contents saved in the page, otherwise search engines will penalize that page and your site.

 This information is manipulated, when needed, as for the **Page name** attribute.